 - LAWS in Your State

 - How to COOK sheepshead for the ultimate meal?

-PRO TIP – Sheepshead fish are also called Sheepies, Jailbirds, Convicts, Sheeps, Cheaps, and Bait Stealers.
+PRO TIP – Sheepsheads are also called Sheepies, Jailbirds, Convicts, Sheeps, Cheaps, and Bait Stealers.
 Some call them fish with human teeth and fish with ugly teeth.

 Species: Archosargus probatocephalus

 Conservation Status: Least Concern as identified by IUCNRedlist.org.

-Length: Sheepshead grow to a maximum size of around 30 inches.
+Length: They grow to a maximum size of around 30 inches.

 Weight: The average sheepshead is less than a pound.

-Florida Record Sheepshead: The biggest sheepshead fish to come out of Florida happened way back in 1981 when E. Lechler pulled in a sheepie weighing 15 lb.
+Florida Record: The biggest sheepshead fish to come out of Florida happened way back in 1981 when E. Lechler pulled in a massive fish weighing 15 lb.
 2 oz.

-Description: Sheepshead look very much like big pinfish that are light-colored and with dark almost black bands encircling the fish like a belt.
+Description: They look very much like big pinfish that are light-colored and with dark almost black bands encircling the fish like a belt.
 The fish looks like it is in a prison uniform and is sometimes called the convict fish.

 Common in certain areas of the world.
 Please note the map below showing where sheepshead are resident.

 Why Catch This Fish?

 If you get a chance to fish in Florida, there are a couple of fish you’re going to want to target.
 Some you target for the thrill of it – like Tarpon, Snook, Cobia, Amberjack.
 Others you target because they’re just so difficult to catch – like Bonefish.

-- Sheepshead are SO DELICIOUS.
+- They are SO DELICIOUS.
 One of our top 3 tasting fish.
 Others are Pompano and Wahoo.